OpenSmock/Molecule/README.md

 Molecule provide a way to describe a software application as a components group.
 Components communicate by use of services, parameters and events propagation.
 It is a Pharo implementation of the Lightweight Corba Component Model (Lightweight CCM).

+# About Molecule 1.1.x branch

-Molecule is working from Pharo 6 to 8, and [Pharo 9 in a dedicated branch](https://github.com/OpenSmock/Molecule/tree/pharo9).
+This version of Molecule (1.1.x) is working from Pharo 6 to 7 and this branch is deprecated.
+The last version of Molecule is working in Pharo 8+ and available [in the master branch](https://github.com/OpenSmock/Molecule/tree/master).

 ## Getting Started